Jordan Condoles Iran Over Mine Explosion

 Date

-mine explosion in Khorasan Province, southern Iran, which resulted in at least 51 deaths and 20 injuries.
+AMMAN - Jordan on Sunday extended condolences to the government and people of Iran over the victims of the coal mine explosion in the South Khorasan Province, which resulted in several casualties and injuries.

-The ministry's official spokesperson, Sufian Qudah, expressed the Kingdom's solidarity with Iran, offering condolences to the victims' families and wishing a swift recovery for the injured.
+Foreign Ministry Spokesperson Sufian Qudah stressed the Kingdom's full solidarity with the government and people of Iran, expressing condolences to the victims' families and wishing the injured a speedy recovery, according to a ministry statement.

 Legal Disclaimer: